leovantoji/Machine-Learning-Engineer-Nanodegree/Term_2_Notes.md

   model.add(Dense(10, activation='softmax'))
   ```
   - Things to remember:
+    - The filter is often a square, and `kernel_size` is usually 2x2 at the smallest to 5x5 at the largest.
+The `strides` is usually set to 1, which is the default value in keras.
+As for `padding`, it is believed that 'same' would yield better results than 'valid'.
+This choice of hyperparameters makes the width and height of the convolutional layer the same as the previous layer.
+The number of `filters` often slowly increase in sequence.
+    - Common setting for Max Pooling layer is that `pool_size` and `strides` are both 2.
     - Always add a ReLU activation function to the `Conv2D` layers in your CNN.
 With the exception of the final layer in the network, `Dense` layers should also have a ReLU activation function.
     - When constructing a network for classification, the final layer in the network should be a `Dense` layer with a softmax activation function.
 The number of nodes in the final layer should equal the total number of classes in the dataset.
     - [Andrej Karpathy's tumblr](https://lossfunctions.tumblr.com/)